twinGu/interview-task/README.md

 ![Example of the application](https://github.com/amirduran/interview-task/blob/master/app-example.png?raw=true)

-You don't have to implement exactöy this design in your application but follow the basic idea.
+You don't have to implement exactly this design in your application but follow the provided wireframe.

 # Project setup